Surviving SEA LIFE Sydney Aquarium With Under 4's

 Buy your ticket online before you go

 Did you know that you will save a great deal if you buy your ticket online a day or more before you go?
-Log onto the SEA LIFE Sydney website to purchase your tickets.
+Log onto the SEA LIFE Sydney to purchase your tickets.
 I saved $8 paying this way.
-Kids under 4 are free.
+Kids 2 and under are free.

 Of course, you can also purchase a membership that covers multiple Sydney attractions.